VectorZhao/Rocky_Exoplanets/README.md

 ## Overview
 ![image](https://github.com/VectorZhao/Rocky_Exoplanets/blob/main/Images/MDN_structure.jpg)

-We trained a machine learning model by using mixture density network (MDN) algorithm to quickly and eﬃciently predict the interior structure of rocky exoplanets.
+We trained a machine learning model by using mixture density network (MDN) algorithm to quickly and eﬃciently predict the interior structure of rocky exoplanets with masses between 0.1 and 10 Earth masses.

 ## Quick Start
 ### Step 1: